Irrigation & Debridement and Incision & Drainage

 After irrigation, the medical staff are better able to visualize the wound.
 If the wound is severe, surgical debridement may be necessary in which surgical instruments are used to remove the targeted tissue.
 Depending on the wound, negative pressure wound therapy (wound VAC) may be used after the procedure to promote healing.
 Severe infections may require multiple return trips to the operating room to irrigate and debride the affected area.

-How much time does it take to perform Irrigation & Debridement?
+How much time does it take to perform an irrigation & debridement procedure?

-How long must patients stay in the hospital after Irrigation & Debridement?
+How long must patients stay in the hospital after an irrigation & debridement procedure?

 Length of stay at the hospital after irrigation & debridement depends on several parameters, including recovery from anesthesia and surgery, the patient’s level of pain, and the results of the patient’s blood work.
 Typical length of stay is several days.